donyunardi/multiloadr/README.md

 load_pkgs()
 ```

-Executing this action loads both packages into your current session, allowing you to assess the
+Executing this action loads both packages into your current session, allowing
-impact of your PackageA update on PackageB without rebuilding all packages.
+you to assess the impact of PackageA update on PackageB without rebuilding or
+reinstall all packages.